SilkRose/Pony/readme.md

 ## Directory Structure:
 - **Archive:** Long term storage for files that are unlikely to change, and deleted files.
-- **Code:** Code for the API, converting markdown into [FIMFiction BBCode], and maintaining standards.
+- **Code:** Code for the API, converting markdown into [Fimfiction BBCode], and maintaining standards.
 - **Flash Fiction:** Short stories, typically written in one sitting.
 - **Ponies:** Sprites of ponies, props, and templates, for making covers.
 - **Stories:** Story folders for all completed and in-progress work.
 Also, contains a file for [ideas][Ideas File], and for [names][Names File].